connect2brain/mtms/README.md

 NB: Cmder needs to be run as the administrator for these commands to work.

-NB: Python-dotenv is needed when running the mTMS bridge in LabVIEW, which does not use pipenv.
+NB: Python-dotenv is needed for running the mTMS bridge in LabVIEW.
-The Python packages needed by the other components of the software are installed using pipenv.

 - Initialize the environment variables by doing the following changes to `.env` file in project-louhi
 directory: